Khoirovoskos/GameNight.jl/README.md

 ### Safehouses Duos
 Start game with `play_safehouses_duos()`.
 Details are much the same as regular Safehouses, except there is an optional turn counter argument (defaults to 9 turns).
 Each player gets a different key card, and green are the two players' targets.
 The e-mail subject line indicates whether the receiving player is Player 1 or Player2.

 The host clicks the button at the top of the board to toggle the active clue-giver.
-PLayer 1 gives clues (and Player 2 guesses) when the button reads "Player 1."
+Player 1 gives clues (and Player 2 guesses) when the button reads "Player 1."

 ![Safehouses Duos board](/images/Safehouses%20Duos.JPG)